wtsi-hgi/yascp/usage.md

 ## Some tricks to avoid rerunning the pipeline over and over if you already have some partial data
+To avoid rerunning time-consuming steps of the pipeline when you have partial results from those steps you can specify the next parameters in the input declaration config file:

+###1. cellbender_location
-1. You can avoid running cellbender multiple times.
-If you have even partial cellbender results you can provide a path to the folder that contains them. cellbender will be run on all the samples besides the ones that are captured by [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender'].
-Other options - [cellranger] - which avoids ambient RNA removal and proceeds with deconvolution based on cellranger.
+You can avoid running cellbender multiple times if you have complete or partial cellbender results.
+If you specify a path to the folder with cellbender results in the input declaration config file, cellbender will be run on all the samples without results.
 ```
 params{
     cellbender_location='/full/path/to/results/nf-preprocessing/cellbender'
 }
 ```
-This should contain:
+The cellbender results folder structure should look like this:
 ```console
     Sample1
     Sample2